Welcome to the careers education, information, advice and guidance page of our school website.

 Year 10, as part of their career programme, will have the opportunity to take part in various activities both inside and outside of school.
 They will be able to visit colleges for taster days to enable them to think about post 16 education.
 There will be sixth form colleges leading collective worship to the year group explaining what they can offer.
 It will also be possible for pupils to go on trips to enrich their knowledge of different career options.
 Post 16 education providers and employers will hold a careers fair within school for pupils to be able to ask questions and find out more information about what is available to them when they leave school.

-In Year 11 pupils are further supported with careers information It supports and builds on the extensive opportunities provided in Years 7-10, but with more time in school, in this important year, than the many visits and trips provided in Year 10.
+In Year 11 pupils are further supported with careers information It supports and builds on the extensive opportunities provided in Years 7-10.
 Year 11 are the priority for career interviews.
 They meet with a qualified, independent careers adviser for a one to one interview.
-Post 16 options are again discussed as well as routes into Higher Education.
+The rota is decided initially based on assessment results and pastoral observation.
+In these meetings Post 16 options are discussed as well as routes into Higher Education.
 In work training and vocational courses are also discussed with pupils who wish to enter work sooner.

 Multiple talks on post 16 education are provided by local and catholic sixth forms.
-Colleges are invited into school.
+These take place during collective worship and on cross-curriculum days.
+Colleges are invited into school to meet the pupils and where possible our pupils visit colleges and sixth forms to help inform their choice.
 The open days for post 16 are shared as soon as they become available and are publicised.
 This happens throughout the year.
 Deadlines for sixth form and college applications are well publicised.

-pupils take part in cross curricular days that focus on CV writing and mock interviews to prepare them prior to attending post 16 interviews.
+Pupils also take part in cross curricular days that focus on CV writing and mock interviews to prepare them for post 16 interviews.